---

 ```

 Custom constraints can be implemented as well, for that either `Parameter` can be subclassed directly or we use `TransformedParameter` and define our constraint as forward and reverse transforms.
-As an example lets look at how we would build a sigmoid bounded parameter.
-This has the advantage over `BoundedParameter` that we always get a gradient, while the `BoundedParameter` returns 0 when the constraint is violated and it then stays at the lower or upper bound indefinitely.
+The example below builds a sigmoid bounded parameter from scratch, which is exactly how the built-in `SigmoidBoundedParameter` is defined.
+It has the advantage over `BoundedParameter` that we always get a gradient, while the `BoundedParameter` returns 0 when the constraint is violated and it then stays at the lower or upper bound indefinitely.

 ```{python}